ral-stevens/CPE521Final/README.md

 ```

 # Questions
-Please email Zhuo Chen at zchen39@stevens.edu if you have any questions.
+Please email Guang Yang at gyang11@stevens.edu if you have any questions.